zakodium-oss/react-plot-docs/docs/400_hooks/100_basic.md

 - onMove: the mouse was dragged
 - onEnd: the mouse was released

-In the following example we simply log the different events.
+In the following example we simply log different events.

 <UseStartMoveEndDemo />